Foliate is a fantastic ebook reader app for Linux desktops whose streamlined, stylish interface recently caught my eye.

 The easy access to contents (first item in the header bar) is also something I appreciate having particularly in a desktop app, where I’m more likely to be trying to find specific passages.

-You’re also able to adjust the appearance of text, e.g., font, font size, and line-spacing, and there are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted.
+For the ultimate, personalised reading experience Foliate lets you adjust the appearance of text, e.g., font, font size, line-spacing, margins.
+There are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted, and the options to adjust page brightness.

 Like an great app should, Foliate keeps track of your reading progress as you progress, on a per–book basis.
 It also stores your bookmarks and any notes or annotations you make in a per-book data file.